 We offer Errors & Omissions (E&O) and Professional Liability insurance as well as surety from an A+ underwriter to protect tax-equity investors.
 This tax assurance represents "good faith" elements of consultation and provides indemnification support for our stakeholders.
 We provide independent accounting that works directly with stakeholders and lenders.

-We offer tax insurance/assurance for tax-equity investors through recapture periods.
+Investors can get tax insurance/assurance for credits provided through recapture periods.

 {See US Tax Court Decision: Helen Korchak vs Commissioner on August 30, 2006.}